GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/exportmodel.md

 <br>

 After you trained a model, to run the model on the edge server and get inference results, the next step is to create the solution artifacts.
-You can use the Google Cloud Console for Visual Inspection AI service, or command line scripts to create a solution artifact.
+You can use the Google Cloud Console for Visual Inspection AI service, or command-line scripts to create a solution artifact.

 <br>